 An annual conference for teachers of psychology who wish to explore new ideas that will enhance and broaden their teaching skills.

-Join psychology teachers from universities, two-year and four-year colleges, and high schools at NITOP 2015 to explore new ideas that will enhance and broaden your teaching skills.
-Over 30 distinguished speakers from a wide variety of course content areas will guide you in learning innovative teaching techniques and course content updates at:
+Join psychology teachers from universities, two-year and four-year colleges, and high schools at NITOP 2016 to explore new ideas that will enhance and broaden your teaching skills.
+Distinguished speakers from a wide variety of course content areas will guide you in learning innovative teaching techniques and course content updates at:

 You will evaluate the newest psychology textbooks and discover fresh ways to use technology and instructional software to enhance your students’ learning

 And much more.
 Mark your calendar!
 Register early!